Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/guidance.md

 ## Applied technology

 ### Back-end IT requirements:
-- GitHub: hosting website designed for programming projects using the Git version control system
+- GitHub: hosting of the website designed for programming projects using the Git version control system
-- Jekyll: generator of static pages written in Ruby
+- Jekyll: generator for static pages written in Ruby

 ### Front-end IT requirements:
 - XHTML, CSS, JavaScript
-- Chartist: JavaScript library that offers customizable and responsive charts
+- Chartist: JavaScript Library
 - Bootstrap: framework CSS

 ## Current presentation